 International & Cross-Border Clients

-In the world of banking and finance, opening an account with a Swiss bank is like owning a vintage Ferrari.
-It’s flashy, rarefied, and makes a clear statement about the account owner.
-It’s more than a private bank account, it’s a Swiss private bank account.
-And to many, that’s a distinction that they are willing to pay more for.
+Opening an account with a Swiss bank is like owning a vintage Ferrari.
+A Swiss account is flashy, rarefied, and makes a clear statement about the account owner.

+Opening an account in Switzerland is not without its problems and challenges.
 Many private banking horror stories start and end with people blindly opening accounts they don’t need, paying inflated fees, and being set up with accounts, services, and products they didn’t require.
-As a result, the client ends up paying abnormally high fees, year after year.

 - Account management fees (Percentage of your invested amount)